Everest Base Camp Trek

 Day 13: Trek to MONJO

-Trek continues retracing back by walking down to Phunki Thenga then climb the ridge towards Namche Bazaar.
-From here we descent down to Dudh Kosi which is quite hard as it gives lot of pressure to your knees.
-Cross high suspension bridge then the path runs mostly level to Jorsale and then climbs to Monjo.
+Everest Base Camp trek continues retracing back by walking down to Phunki Thenga, then climb the ridge towards Namche Bazaar.
+Have a lunch then after descent down to Dudh Kosi which is bit difficult as it gives lot of pressure to your knees.
+Then cross high suspension bridge after the trail runs mostly on a level stretch till Jorsale and it climbs again to Monjo.

 Activity: Trekking - Approx. 7 hours